 There would be one remaining potential space for a further member, either as a "non-constituent" or "associate" member.
-This would be determined by the proposed CCA itself.
+This would be determined by the proposed LCCA itself.

-CCA Functions
+LCCA Functions

-The functions of the proposed CCA will be exercisable by the proposed CCA.
+The functions of the proposed LCCA will be exercisable by the proposed LCCA.
 On day one these will include:

-- $\cdot$ The duty to set a budget for the proposed CCA - Duty to prepare an economic assessment of the proposed CCA Area - Compulsory purchase, land acquisition and disposal and development of land powers (the exercise of compulsory purchase functions is subject to the consent of all the local planning authorities affected) - $\cdot$ Consideration of whether to seek the power to borrow and to explore the extent of those powers - Housing supply and regeneration functions - Duty to review air quality plans and propose and undertake steps to support the delivery of those plans by Districts Councils in the proposed CCA Area, and, - Incidental powers in relation to its functions (the power to do anything which is incidental to the exercise of its functions).
+- · The duty to set a budget for the proposed LCCA - · Duty to prepare an economic assessment of the proposed LCCA Area - Compulsory purchase, land acquisition and disposal and development of land powers (the exercise of compulsory purchase functions is subject to the consent of all the local planning authorities affected) - Consideration of whether to seek the power to borrow and to explore the extent of those powers - · Housing supply and regeneration functions, and, - Incidental powers in relation to its functions (the power to do anything which is incidental to the exercise of its functions).

-In addition, the CCA will have functions relating to transport.
+In addition, the LCCA will have functions relating to transport.

-More detail is given in the table of powers at Appendix 1.
+More detail is given in the table of powers at Appendix A.

-CCA decision making
+LCCA decision making

-The Members of the proposed CCA would be the main decision-making group of the proposed CCA.
-The proposed CCA will have the power to establish subcommittees to exercise CCA functions.
+The Members of the proposed LCCA would be the main decision-making group of the proposed LCCA.
+The proposed LCCA will have the power to establish subcommittees to exercise LCCA functions.

-CCA voting
+LCCA voting

-The proposed CCA would prescribe voting requirements in its Constitution, but the following principles are intended to be applied:
+The proposed LCCA would prescribe voting requirements in its Constitution, but the following principles are intended to be applied:

-Proposals for decisions by the proposed CCA may be put forward by any constituent member.
+Proposals for decisions by the proposed LCCA may be put forward by any constituent member.
 All constituent members would have one vote.
 Constituent members would work towards the principle of unanimity of all key decisions.
-Other questions that are to be decided by the proposed CCA are to be decided by a simple majority of the members present and voting, unless otherwise provided for in legislation.
+Other questions that are to be decided by the proposed LCCA are to be decided by a simple majority of the members present and voting, unless otherwise provided for in legislation.
 Decisions requiring unanimity amongst the constituent members would include:

-- · Approval of the proposed CCA's budget, including significant financial decisions - · Approval of the policy framework, which will include: - Corporate Strategy - Economic Growth Strategy - Skills and Employment Strategic Framework - The Local Transport Plan, Bus Service Improvement Plan (BSIP) and the Local Cycling and Walking Infrastructure Plan (LCWIP) - Appointment of the Chief Executive - Approval of and significant amendments to the Constitution.
+- · Approval of the proposed LCCA's budget, including significant financial decisions - · Approval of the policy framework, which will include: - Corporate Strategy - Economic Growth Strategy - Skills and Employment Strategic Framework - The Local Transport Plan, Bus Service Improvement Plan (BSIP) and the Local Cycling and Walking Infrastructure Plan (LCWIP) - Appointment of the Chief Executive - Approval of and significant amendments to the Constitution.